 She was able to explore this further in a post-doctoral project, using in-depth narrative interviews to examine the mental health impacts of life with Ménière’s disease; a long-term progressive vestibular disorder, defined by episodes of severe and debilitating vertigo, aural fullness, tinnitus and sensorineural hearing loss.

 This work reiterated the importance of designing qualitative research methods that are carefully tailored to people’s everyday lives and sensory priorities.

-Building on this, Sarah has successfully applied for funding through the Economic and Social Research Council’s Future Research Leaders scheme to explore the role of diverse nature-based settings in the sensory, affective and emotional geographies of visual impairment through the life course (including individuals born with and those acquiring visual impairments later in life).
-In examining these aspects of experience, and establishing a collaborative stakeholder network (e.g. with landscape architects, planners, land-owning and recreational organisations, and visual impairment support and advocacy groups), it is hoped this research will promote more socially inclusive opportunities for both pleasurable immersion and adventure across a range of nature-based settings.
+Building on this, Sarah secured funding through the Economic and Social Research Council’s Future Research Leaders scheme to explore the role of diverse nature-based settings in the sensory, affective and emotional geographies of visual impairment through the life course.

 In examining these aspects of experience, and forging new stakeholder collaborations (e.g. with landscape architects, environmental conservation and recreation organisations, and visual impairment support and advocacy groups), this research aimed to promote more inclusive, multisensory opportunities to experience a sense of wellbeing with nature.